About the On-Farm Internet of Things Trial

 The Catalogue of Apps & Devices

 Agriculture Victoria has released the Catalogue of Apps & Devices for the trial.
-The catalogue is a tool to help farmers participating in the trial to select IoT technologies to test on their farm
+The catalogue is a guide to help farmers participating in the trial to understand what technology is available and which suppliers they may purchase from.

 Trial network connectivity

 Agriculture Victoria is partnering with leading Australian IoT network provider NNNCo to deliver IoT network connectivity to the trial regions.

 Information for IoT technology suppliers

 The catalogue is intended as a guide and contains a sample range of IoT technologies that have been deemed suitable for the trial.
 The catalogue is not an exhaustive list of technology on offer by approved suppliers.
 Farmers taking part in the trial can select apps and devices from suppliers listed in the catalogue to test on-farm with a financial contribution from Agriculture Victoria in the form of a grant.